Published

 The weight test is foolproof.
 When you swirl your pan — I use a Garrett 14-inch green pan, about twelve bucks, been using the same one for three years — gold moves like it’s glued to the bottom while everything else washes over it.
 Pyrite and mica flutter around like they can’t make up their minds.

-Where to Find Placer Gold in the US
+Where to Find Placer Gold in the United States

 California’s Sierra Nevada foothills are the classic answer.
 The Yuba, American, and Feather Rivers were ground zero for the Gold Rush and they’re not empty yet.
 I’ve found gold there myself.